 - Symptoms are not associated with another medical condition or disorder such as drug abuse, MS, ophthalmological, or others.

 Common Linked Conditions

 There are several medical conditions that are commonly linked to visual snow.
-These conditions may be comorbid with VS or the condition may be a symptom.
+They may be comorbid with VS, or the condition may be a symptom.
 These conditions are:

 - Persistent migraine aura (PMA) – A migraine aura is a disturbance that can precede a migraine or accompany it.
 Often these auras are visual and the patient may experience flashes of light, flares, or other vision disruptions.
 A typical migraine aura is relatively short, lasting a few minutes to an hour.
 However, in a PMA the aura can last for days, even extending beyond a week.